-LAW AND JUSTICE No. 2412
+LAW AND JUSTICE

-Semester/Full Time

-Grades 11, 12 - Phases I, II, III, IV Credit .5
+Semester/Full Time Grades 11, 12 Phases I, II, III, IV

-NCAA

-Law and Justice provides practical information and problemsolving opportunities that develop in students the knowledge and skills necessary for survival in our legal society.
-A variety of films, roleplays, mock trials, and small group exercises are utilized.
-The course includes a visit to criminal court and a juvenile detention center.
+Law and Justice provides practical information and problem-solving opportunities that develop in students the knowledge and skills necessary for survival in our legal society.
+A variety of films, role-plays, mock trials, and small group exercises are utilized.
+The course includes a visit to a criminal court and a juvenile detention center.
+Criteria for Selection - None.